Melodi17/Carp/DOCS.md

 - `.contains(tvalue item)` `bool` Checks if the collection contains an item
 - `.within(int index)` `bool` Checks if the index is within the bounds of the collection
 - `.clear()` `void` Clears the collection
+- `.get(int index, tvalue default)` `tvalue` Gets the item at a specified index, if a range is passed, it will return a sub-collection based on that range

 Overrides:
 - `add` Collection overrides the add method allow merging two collections of the same type